How does a debt management plan affect applying for loans?

 If you’re in significant debt, you might be able to convince your lenders to settle your debt for less than the full amount that you owe.
 For example, if you owe $5,000, you could offer to settle your loan for $3,000 and have the lender charge the rest off.

-Some companies specialize in negotiating these deals on borrowers’ behalf, but these services cost money.
+Some debt relief companies specialize in negotiating these deals on borrowers’ behalf, but these services cost money.
 The drawback of this plan is that it can have a significant negative impact on your credit, although it may help you recover in the long term.

 Bankruptcy

-If your situation is truly dire, you can declare bankruptcy This is a legal process that lets you restructure your debt or eliminate it entirely.
+If your situation is truly dire, you can declare bankruptcy.
+This is a legal process that lets you restructure your debt or eliminate it entirely.
 However, it can take time to go through the process and it will cause a massive drop in your credit score that can last for up to a decade.

 Debt management plans are one tool that borrowers can use to get out of debt.
 However, you should be ready to follow through on the plan and commit to the years it will take to get out of debt.
-While you may have to put getting new loans on hold while you get started with your debt management plan, over time the DMP should help you improve your credit and start qualifying for better loans.
+Before signing on for this type of long-term commitment, be sure to review all your options in order to find the best possible path for your needs.